Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Explainable 2D Visual Anomaly Detection

-Explainable AI is essential to improving trust and transparency of AI-based systems~\citep{adadi2018peeking}.
-In anomaly detection, explainability is an ethical and regulatory requirement particularly in safety-critical domains~\citep{10.1145/3609333,ramachandra2020survey}.
-We list the state-of-the-art explainable anomaly detection methods in images and videos in Tab.~\ref{tab: main}.
+Explainable AI is essential for improving trust and transparency in AI-based systems~\cite{adadi2018peeking}.
+In anomaly detection, explainability is an ethical and regulatory requirement, particularly in safety-critical domains~\cite{10.1145/3609333,ramachandra2020survey}.
+We provide a detailed overview of methods that incorporate explainability into 2D visual anomaly detection, categorized by their primary approach and modality.